KronoSKoderS/CalPack/README.md

 - [x] Ability to set an already defined packet as a field for another packet
 - [ ] Builtin packet for commonly used packets, such as TCP/IP, UDP, etc,.
 - [ ] Adding other Field types (Float, String, etc,.)

+## Python 2 and 3
+Currently this module is designed to work for both Python 2 and 3.
+However, with the term of life for Python 2 in the near future, further develpment of this package will eventually port entirely over to Python 3.